M42- The Orion Nebula

 This image was taken on 5 March 2008 and is an LRGB composite of 10 minute exposures through the same 4" f/7 refractor using the SXV-H9.

-The four stars at the center of the image are known as the Trapezium and are not found in most photographs of this nebula because traditional film-based images must overexpose this region in order to show detail in the fainter nebulosity.
-Click here to compare this image to my film image of the nebula.
-To find more information and images of this nebula visit the Web Nebulae - The Great Orion Nebula and the Messier Index - M42.
+The four stars at the center of this image are known as the Trapezium and are not found in most photographs of this nebula because traditional film-based images must overexpose this region in order to show detail in the fainter nebulosity.

 ![]() |